Skip to content

 Unless hard light is the aesthetic you’re going for, food generally looks more appealing when it’s shot under soft, side light.

-iPhone 13 Pro and Sony A7R III, Side by Side Comparison of Final Images
+iPhone 13 Pro and Sony A7R III, Side-by-Side Comparison of Final Images

 Can you tell the difference?